PySimpleGUI/PySimpleGUI/DemoPrograms/readme.md

 PySimpleGUI is on a swift development path.
 In a short amount of time a lot can change.
 To help ensure that users are using the latest, preferred, methods of using the PySimpleGUI package, these Demo Programs are the vehicle in which to communicate the latest design patterns.

+Take a look at the Cookbook for more information about coding conventions used.

 ## Ports